-The child's social services worker facilitates DCBS payment of childcare services for foster parents who work outside the home.
+The R&C worker facilitates DCBS payment of childcare services for foster parents who work outside the home.
 These requests for childcare services are reviewed every six (6) months.

 For foster parents who do not work outside the home, the R&C worker submits a request for childcare to the SRA that includes documentation from a qualified professional of the therapeutic need for the service.
 The SRA conducts a special review of these approved requests quarterly.
-Approved child care rates cannot exceed the rates established by the Division of Child Care.
+Approved childcare rates cannot exceed the rates established by the Division of Child Care.
+Division of Administration and Financial Management (DAFM) are involved in this request.